pulsar-edit/pulsar-edit.github.io/docs/blog/20230701-Daeraxa-JulyUpdate.md

 <img src="./assets/deb-get-logo.png" height=200>[^2]

-So I think it is of no surprise that we want to get Pulsar on various package managers but with things developing so quickly and with us wanting to make sure we can support some of the more basic features with our current builds we have been taking this somewhat slowly.
+We want to put Pulsar on all major package managers, but it can be trickier than it looks.
+Various package managers have special requirements and restrictions, so it behoves us to move slowly and make sure we understand those constraints.

-This is really just a small announcement to say that Pulsar is officially supported on [deb-get](https://github.com/wimpysworld/deb-get) which is a package manager for Debian that is perfect for us at this point as all it really does is grab a pre-built `.deb` binary from our GitHub releases and install it as any other `.deb`.
-Our main reason to support this is because it doesn't need to do any setting of your environment or need any maintenance at all - it is just a small and simple script that just goes and grabs the latest version - you can see it on the [deb-get repo](https://github.com/wimpysworld/deb-get/blob/main/01-main/packages/pulsar)
+That said: Pulsar is now officially supported on [deb-get](https://github.com/wimpysworld/deb-get), a package manager for Debian (and Debian based distributions such as Ubuntu).
+Amongst package managers, `deb-get` is straightforward for us to support; all it does is grab a pre-built `.deb` binary from our GitHub releases and install it as any other `.deb`.
+You can see exactly _how_ straightforward by looking at [the script that grabs the latest version of Pulsar](https://github.com/wimpysworld/deb-get/blob/main/01-main/packages/pulsar).

 However this does mean you can now easily manage it.
 For example, once you have installed `deb-get` all you have to do to install Pulsar is: